benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q220.png)

-## Min/Max Filter on Splits #2 (P2)
+## P2 Min/Max Aggregation on Splits

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-P2.png)

-- P2 appears below a 'split by' below a relationship / path.
+- P2 appears below a 'split by _relprop_' below a relationship / path.
 The relationship / path may be wrapped by an 'L'
+- P2 appears below a 'split by _{pt/at/st}/< ett >_' below a relationship / path / quantifier-input.
+The relationship / path / quantifier may be wrapped by an 'L'
 - _relprop_ is a property of the relationship
+- If not split by _relprop_ : P2 may appear before a quantifier

 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step) or right of relationship / path
-- If not split by _relprop_ : P2 may appear before a quantifier

 _**Q225:** Any person and his horses - of the 3 horse colors with the smallest positive number of horse ownerships by persons_